stream-payments/ecommerce-platform/app/backend/src/models/README.md

 export class PostRepository extends Repository<Post> { }
 ```

-See more about defining and accesing your custom [Entities](https://docs.medusajs.com/advanced/backend/entities/overview) in the documentation.
+See more about defining and accessing your custom [Entities](https://docs.medusajs.com/advanced/backend/entities/overview) in the documentation.